 - Tell them what you will do next and with whom the information will be shared

 - Record in writing what was said using the child’s own words.
-DO this as soon as possible, using the Incident Report Form.
+DO this as soon as possible, using

 - Avoid approaching any alleged abuser to discuss the concern

-- Report the incident to the CPO or SO.
+- Report the incident to the SO/WO.

-Summary – Coaching Children a Code of Ethics
+Summary: Coaching Children a Code of Ethics

 - Follow all guidelines and procedures set by the National Governing Body including those related to Child Protection